 In Spotswood, if joint custody is awarded, the support will be shared and determined by each spouse’s current situation and the amount of time each parent spends with the child.

 If one parent is awarded sole custody, the noncustodial parent will be ordered to pay that parent a fixed amount, usually monthly.

 The amount a noncustodial parent will have to pay to the custodial parent in order to care for the child is determined finally by a Middlesex County Judge using a complex formula.
+Our Spotswood divorce attorneys can explain how the formula works.
 This formula was created to determine a fair amount based on the noncustodial parent’s financial circumstances.
 It takes into account the incomes of both parents among other factors.Division of Marital Estates

 Division of marital property in Spotswood depends on several variables, some of which are – income that was brought into the marriage, each person’s physical and mental health, the length of the marriage, the standard of living of the couple during the marriage and any time and expense required for a spouse to acquire the education or training necessary to achieve a standard of living comparable to the marital standard.
-Division of property can also be handled independently or can be determined with the help of a mediator.Middlesex County Superior Court
+Division of property can also be handled independently or can be determined with the help of a mediator or a divorce lawyer in the Spotswood area.Middlesex County Superior Court

 When you need to appear in court during your divorce proceedings, the Courthouse is located at 56 Paterson Street, PO Box 964, New Brunswick, NJ 08903.
 The phone number is 732-519-3200.

 More specifically, you can visit the Family Division of the Middlesex County Superior Court.
 This court is called to resolve divorce issues in 11 different areas, including Non-Dissolution, Dissolution, Domestic Violence, Child Support, Family Crisis, Termination of Parental Rights, Adoption, etc.